Oishya Sakai Kyuba Gyuto Chef’s Knife Review

 The Sakai Kyuba gyuto has a blade made by a blacksmith in Sakai, Japan, and a handle made from trees in Britain and finished by British makers with a few different options of color swirls.
 You can get this knife with a blue, brown, or green handle, with the same bog oak collar setting it off.

-This knife is better than a lot of the mainstream choices, and it is more readily available than some of the lesser known Japanese chef knife options.
+• It’s better than a lot of the mainstream Japanese kitchen knives, and more readily available than some of the lesser known options;

 But if we talk about it as something that’s going to be out and visible in your kitchen, it becomes highly functional decoration in a way that not many high-end cutlery companies attempt.